-Teles Pires Hydroelectric Plant (HPP), with an installed capacity of 1,820 MW, has enough energy to supply approximately 5 million inhabitants, which gives it the title of one of the most efficient hydroelectric plants in Brazil.
+The Teles Pires Hydroelectric Power Plant (HPP), with an installed capacity of 1,820 MW, has enough energy to supply approximately 13.5 million inhabitants, which gives it the title of one of the most efficient hydroelectric plants in Brazil.

-The plant was bought by the Teles Pires Energia Eficiente Consortium, at the last generation auction of 2010 of the National Electric Energy Agency (Aneel).
-After the purchase, the Companhia Hidrelétrica Teles Pires S/A was created, consisting of the companies Neoenergia (51%), Eletrobras-Eletrosul (24.5%) and Eletrobras-Frunas (24.5%).
-The Company was responsible for building and putting the project in operation.
+The plant was bought by Consórcio Teles Pires Energia Eficiente, in the last generation auction of 2010 of the National Agency of Electric Energy (Aneel).
+After the purchase, Companhia Hidrelétrica Teles Pires S/A was created, consisting of Neoenergia (51%), Eletrobras-Eletrosul (24.5%) and Eletrobras-Frunas (24.5%).
+The Company was responsible for building and putting the project into operation.

 Located on the Teles Pires River, the plant is on the border of the states of Pará and Mato Grosso, in the municipalities of Jacareacanga (PA) and Paranaíta (MT).

-The Teles Pires HPP is an infrastructure project contemplated in the Federal Government's Growth Acceleration Program (PAC).
+HPP Teles Pires is an infrastructure project contemplated in the Federal Government's Growth Acceleration Program (PAC).